Suburban Foodies: West End

 From gastropubs to cocktail lounges, from orecchiette to edible ants (what the fork?), there’s something for everything in the south.

 Do you want ants?
 THIS IS HOW YOU GET ANTS!
 And we LOVE THEM.
-It might seem alarming at first to have creepy crawlies mingling with your meal – but believe us, order the master stock salmon with braised fennel, nori butter and yes, black ants from Detour.
-Not convinced?
-Snap up some of the Kentucky Fried Duck, you’d be quacking mad not to fall in love.
+It might seem alarming at first to have creepy crawlies mingling with your meal, but believe us, order the kingfish dish with pork, black beans and, yes, black ants.

-We love this place so much we wanted to keep this a secret, but that would be mean because it’s so damn cute!
-The adorable art deco space bar and vintage shop is filled with retro furniture, shelves groaning under the weight of vintage knick-knacks.
-With a delicious selection of small batch wines, spirits and craft beers – as a well a killer cocktail list – don’t be surprised if you find yourself stocking up your vintage wardrobe after some libations.
+The adorable art deco bar and vintage shop is filled with retro furniture and shelves groaning under the weight of vintage knick-knacks.
+With a delicious selection of small batch wines, spirits and craft beers–as a well a killer cocktail list–don’t be surprised if you find yourself stocking up your vintage wardrobe after some libations.

 Woolloongabba, what’s it gonna be?